Top 3 Reasons Why E-learning Can Save Time and Money in the NHS.

 Having just had a winter crisis in the NHS and with budget cuts affecting the NHS left, right and centre.
 Saving time, money and resources are crucial for the stability and ongoing day-to-day running of the NHS.

-When organising a classroom type of course, there are many fees included in the price.
+When organising a classroom-based course, there are many fees included in the price.
 For the provider there are trainer fees, location fees and documentation fees.
-For the attendee there are travel fees, sometimes hotel fees and other costs that need to be taken into consideration.
+For the attendee, there are travel fees, sometimes hotel fees and other costs that need to be taken into consideration.

-If we look at a model such as elearning, all of these fees can be cut out of the mix allowing the learner to focus on what is most important, actually learning the information provided.
-Furthermore, according to research carried out by Hall and Rosenberg (2001), elearning reduces learning time by at least 25 to 60 percent in comparison to traditional classroom learning.
+If we look at a model such as e-learning, all of these fees can be cut out of the mix allowing the learner to focus on what is most important, actually learning the information provided.
+Furthermore, according to research carried out by Hall and Rosenberg (2001), e-learning reduces learning time by at least 25% to 60% in comparison to traditional classroom learning.
 Taking that into account, that could potentially save time and increase productivity in the NHS.

 We understand that doctors are constantly busy due to the high demand, increasing workload and exhaustive hours put in to make sure the NHS runs smoothly.
-The more time spent on the job and less time spent training, means a higher productivity work rate for all.
+The more time spent on the job and less time spent training results in a higher productivity work rate for all.